supervisely-ecosystem/how-to-create-app/chapter-04-additionals/part-01-remote-developing-with-pycharm/README.md

 ### Step 1 — Create a working directory
+Connect to the remote host on which you will deploy the docker container.
 The first thing you need to do is to create a directory in which you can store docker and ssh related files.
 As an example, we will create a directory named **remote_dev** inside our project and move into that directory with the command:
 ```commandline
 mkdir remote_dev && cd remote_dev